huawei-noah/SMARTS/docs/sim/agent.rst

     While using RLlib, the ``max_episode_steps`` control authority may be ceded to RLlib through their config option ``horizon``, but doing so removes the ability to customize different max episode steps for each agent.

-Do the following to create an agent interface using a pre-designed interface.
+Do the following to create and extend an agent interface using a pre-designed interface.

 .. code-block:: python